WWE Rumors: Here Is The Real Reason The 24/7 Championship Was Created

 The new championship is very reminiscent of the old-school WWF/WWE Hardcore Title.
-It could be defended anywhere, anytime, and a full 24 hours a day, 7 days a week.
-The belt can be won in any location as falls count anywhere and all a superstar needs to do is bring a referee and pin the current champion for a three-count.
+That title could be defended anywhere, anytime, and was up for grabs at all times.
+This new belt can be won in any location — as falls count anywhere — and all a superstar needs to do to secure victory is pin the current champion for a three-count in full view of a referee.

-Some believed that the belt was simply another way to expand on the “Wild Card Rule” and allow superstars to jump shows without officially ending the brand extension.
-Others thought that it gave a number of other superstars more to do on weekly television shows and a new title to go after.
+Some believed that the belt was simply another way to expand on the “Wild Card Rule,” one which allows superstars to jump shows without officially ending the brand extension.
+Others thought that it gave a number of mid-card superstars more to do on weekly television shows, given that they would now have a new title to go after.

 According to the Wrestling Observer Newsletter, by way of Wrestling Inc., the real reason the title was created is because of USA Network officials.
-It seems as if they have not been thrilled with the ratings for Monday Night Raw and it may have been an idea even pitched by a non-wrestling executive.
+It seems as if they have not been thrilled with the ratings for Monday Night Raw, and the 24/7 belt may have been an idea pitched by a non-wrestling executive.

 Ratings for both Raw and SmackDown Live have dropped drastically over the course of the last year, but the red brand has seen specific issues.
 The third hour of Raw has seen the biggest drops and the USA Network keeps pushing Vince McMahon to fix the problems.